 6.3.
-Functional Requirements of the Multiprocessor Architecture a) unidirectional, b) one to many, c) unpredictable at query insertion time.
+Functional Requirements of the Multiprocessor Architecture

 The pattern of communications produced by a query to the parallel interpreter was the crucial aspect in the decision to reject a fixed network hardware design as being inappropriate for the ideal parallel PLL system.
 The communications within the parallel system display the following characteristics: they are